-Section Consideration Site Specific Comments 4.6.3 (a) the morphology and disposition of the roots, when influenced by past or existing site conditions (e.g. the presence of roads, structures, and underground apparatus); • T1 (Weeping Silver Birch) is within open soft ground garden areas and the morphology of rooting should generally be as expected in such conditions.
-4.6.3.(b) topography and drainage; • The site is generally level.
+Section Consideration Site Specific Comments 4.6.3 (a) the morphology and disposition of the roots, when influenced by past or existing site conditions (e.g. the presence of roads, structures, and underground apparatus); The trees are within open (soft) garden areas.
+The only tree where construction work encroaches within the RPA is T12 (Cedar).
+Access was not available to this tree (as it is within a 3rd party garden) but there is nothing to suggest the existing morphology of the root system has been affected.
+4.6.3.(b) topography and drainage; The site is generally level.
 There is no evidence of adverse drainage or water pooling.
-4.6.4.(c) the soil type and structure; • Soil is indicated by the BGS as gravel overlying a London Clay at depth.
-It is our experience that gravel soils increases aeration and reduces risk associated with compaction.
-This risk is reduced further by the protection measures detailed within this report. • Tree protection and ground protection measures detailed in this report will only be effective if these are instated immediately prior to all site works and maintained for the duration of the works.
+4.6.4.(c) the soil type and structure; Soil is indicated by the BGS as a London Clay at depth.
+It is our experience that clay soils reduce aeration and increases potential risk associated with compaction.
+This risk is reduced by the protection measures detailed within this report, particularly the temporary ground protection measures.
+Tree protection and ground protection measures detailed in this report will only be effective if these are instated immediately prior to all site works and maintained for the duration of the works.
 These must be briefed to all contractors so they understand their purpose.
-4.6.4.(d) the likely tolerance of the tree to root disturbance or damage, based on factors such as species, age, condition and past management. • There are no detailed encroachments into the RPA of retained trees for the proposed works. • On the basis that the tree protection measures are installed prior to any on site activity and maintained for the duration of the works there should be a minimal impact on the retained trees.
+4.6.4.(d) the likely tolerance of the tree to root disturbance or damage, based on factors such as species, age, condition and past management.
+There is a minor encroachment from the extended footprint into the RPA of T12 (Cedar).
+This equates to <1% of the trees overall RPA and is well within the tolerable level.
+Cedrus spp is known to show good tolerance to potential root loss.4 On the basis that the tree and ground protection measures are installed prior to any on site activity and maintained for the duration of the works there should be a minimal impact on the retained trees.